zackpeterson/kata-word-search/log.md

  * words cannot repeat
  * each letter string must be a single character long
  * each line must contain as many letters as there are rows of the grid

+## Prepare the puzzle

+I processed the puzzle text and got ready to find the solution.

+A *Puzzle* type object has property:

+ * *Words* is a list of strings

+The *Puzzle* constructor method takes a text string parameter and then populates that property.